oliviajacquesbaker/Laser_Lab/README.md

 ## Acknowledgments

-* Project inspired by the boardgame Khet.
+* Project inspired by the boardgame Laser Maze from MindWare.